mesosphere/dcos-docs-site/pages/services/percona-mongo/0.3.0-3.6.5/quick-start/index.md

     rtJx/fcJSIk=
     ```

-1. Generate a 1023-length key for MongoDB using the openssl tool:
+1. Generate and save a 1023-length key for MongoDB using the openssl tool:
     ```shell
     $ openssl rand -base64 756
     ```

-1. Install Percona-Mongo from [the DC/OS web interface](https://docs.mesosphere.com/latest/usage/webinterface/) using the 4 x generated passwords and key in the required fields of the *'Mongodb Credentials'* section of the service config.
+1. Install and configure Percona-Mongo from [the DC/OS web interface](https://docs.mesosphere.com/latest/usage/webinterface/) by adding the 4 x generated passwords and key to the required fields of the *'Mongodb Credentials'* section of the service config.

 1. The service will now deploy with a default configuration.
 You can monitor its deployment via the Services tab of the DC/OS web interface.